nightroman/Invoke-Build/README.md

 ## Comparison with MSBuild

-*MSBuild* is yet another build automation tool, part of the .NET Framework.
+MSBuild is yet another build automation tool, part of the .NET Framework.
-*Invoke-Build* is designed to be very similar.
-Of course their scripts use different languages (PowerShell and XML) and different built-in and external tools.
+Invoke-Build is designed to be very similar.
+Of course, their scripts use different languages (PowerShell and XML) and different built-in and external tools.
 But build flow, script structure, and main concepts are almost the same.